 An audience can tell a lot about how you’re feeling based on your body language.
 Sitting or standing up tall with good posture and your head held high will not only display confidence to your viewers but will immediately make you feel better as an individual.
 Refrain from crossing your arms or turning your body to the side as if trying to escape the camera.
 Being an animated speaker is great but be sure not to be too animated causing a distraction for your audience.
 When in doubt ask your peers how you look and if they may have any advice.

 A smile goes a long way, especially while behind the camera.
 It’s imperative your audience can feel your excitement about the information you have to share.
 Be sure your smile is indeed genuine.
 No one appreciates a fake smile and it’s sure to make your audience feel uneasy.
-Of course there are times when a smile may not be your friend.
+Of course, there are times when a smile may not be your friend.
 For example, while delivering bad news of some kind.
 In that case be sure to adopt more of a neutral facial expression.

 6. Slow Down

-Majority of the time speaking too fast is due to nervousness but sometimes the talent is simply a fast speaker.
+The majority of the time speaking too fast is due to nervousness but sometimes the talent is simply a fast speaker.
 Either way you never want your audience scrambling to keep up with your message.
 Slowing down may feel unnatural but if you practice doing so it will make a world of difference when you play your video back.

 7. Limit Distractions

 It’s almost always beneficial to clear the space.
 What we mean by this is, if there are any people in the surrounding area that don’t absolutely need to be there, have them clear the space limiting distractions for the person in front of the camera.
-If you are the one in front of the camera it’s always a good idea to silent or turn off your phone.
+If you are the one in front of the camera, it’s always a good idea to silent or turns off your phone.
 The last thing you need is to receive a call in the middle of your spiel or ping from your social media account.

 8. Where to Look